Now that hurricane season is upon us let us review how to take care of your pool if a tropical storm is approaching.

 One more thing to consider is that during a hurricane the water in the pool acts as a barrier that protects the finish from the debris that hurricane winds might bring.

-If you want you can lower the water level on your pool by one feet, no more than that.
+If you want you can lower the water level on your pool by one foot, no more than that.

 -Turn the system off